Chapter Thirteen VI

 Mrs. Epstein rings, “Materials are on the way.
 Do you need additional Surveillance?

-Janah, “Yes, just observers, we’re looking for the true believers.
+Janah, “Yes, just observers.
 Anything unusual, even slightly out of kilter.
-They need to be wired for contact, we may need them to disappear suddenly.”
+They should be wired for contact, we may need them to disappear suddenly.”

 Mrs. Epstein, “Done, be a fair number of old people wandering around.
 What else?”